What is FRCS VMS Phase 3?

 - Number of companies or taxpayer accounts

-- Whether you need local SDC, Cloud POS, or cloud integration
+- Whether you need local SDC, Desktop POS, Web Invoicing, or cloud integration

 - Whether your system needs custom API work